windforce7/math_references/prob & stat/distributions.md

 #   2 Binomial distribution [discrete]
 Binomial distribution is based on n independent Bernoulli experiments.

-##  2.1 Difinition of Binomial R.V.
+##  2.1 Definition of Binomial R.V.
 Do Bernoulli experiment $n \geq 1$ time(s) and let X denote the **total number of type A results**.
 This can be also written as $X \sim b(n, p)$.

 ##  2.2 pmf of Binomail R.V.